donkeystudio/switchbot-python-http-server/README.md

 HTTP Server to receive BLE commands to control Switch Bot devices.

 ## Usage
 This program aims to provide a better solution to control Switch Bot devices when integrating with Homebridge.
-The current official Switch Bot plugins on Homebridge does not provide a stable BLE connection to the SwitchBot devices, especially when running on a RaspberryPi.
-Users who use this program can consider to install [homebridge-http-switch](https://github.com/Supereg/homebridge-http-switch) plugin to use with this program.
+The current official Switch Bot plugins on Homebridge does not provide a stable BLE connection to SwitchBot devices, especially when running on a RaspberryPi.
+Users can consider to install [homebridge-http-switch](https://github.com/Supereg/homebridge-http-switch) plugin to use together with this program.

 ## Dependencies
 ```